-As I mentioned in our previous post, today Lenette and I are putting attention on complaints about Amazon.
+Next, we’re putting special attention on complaints urn customers have about Amazon and Walmart.
 We’re also looking at Walmart reviews to see what their customers are saying.
 Some stories we’ll share come directly from Urn Garden customers who turned to us after a disappointing (or downright disastrous) transaction with one or the other company.
-What’s the point?
-Ultimately, we’re going to give you 5 reasons why you should think twice (okay, three times) before buying a cremation urn from either venue.

-I headed over to Consumer Affairs to see what I could see, and discovered comments like these: Marc called his experienced with Amazon “absolutely awful” (1/19/19).
+I headed over to Consumer Affairs to see what I could see, and discovered comments like these from customers who bought urns for the ashes of their loved ones from Amazon: Marc called his experienced with Amazon “absolutely awful” (1/19/19).

 On the very same day, Sarah also voiced her disappointment: “In the last few months, Amazon has begun delaying 2 day orders to up to a week with no explanation.
 I have also started receiving wrong items, which never happened in the previous 19 years, and poorly packed damaged items.”
 And Nadia ‘nailed it’ in her remarks, made just one day earlier: “Amazon’s customer support is ZERO stars right now.
 No one seems to care about you” .
 With comments like those, it’s no surprise the company was awarded just two stars!